Velyki Mezhyrichi: History and attractions

 Around 15,000 BC, a primeval community in Mezhirich featured dwellings built from mammoth bones, draped with animal hides, hearths filled with charred remnants, and ground surfaces stained with reddish pigments—reflecting early ingenuity and shared living practices.

 The first written record of the village dates from 1544.
 However, archaeologists found in the area a settlement of Bronze Age and the Roman coins of II century AD.

 The Magdeburg rights were provided for the village Mezhyrichi by the King of Poland Sigismund III Vasa in 1605.
 And in 1702 the owner of the village, Jerzy Lubomirski, started to build a stone church of St. Anthony in the village, which took 25 years to erect.
 The church was built on the place of an old wooden church, which had been erected by means of by Konstantine Ostrogski and which burned down in 1601.

+On 17 September 1939 Red Army units captured Mezhyrichi from Second Polish Republic, as a result of which the village was annexed into the Soviet Union as part of the Ukrainian SSR.

+Notable landmarks

 Monuments of architecture national importance in the Rivne region is the stone church of St. Anthony (N - 1503 0) and Peter and Paul Church (wooden) (N – 1505 0) in the village Velyki Mezhyrichi.